X-Men in other media: Early X-Men games

 The first X-Men video game was released by Josh Toevs and LJN for the Nintendo Entertainment System and was titled The Uncanny X-Men.
 That same year (1989) a computer game was released called X-Men: Madness in Murderworld.
 Another title, X-Men II: The Fall of the Mutants was released the year after.

 Konami created an X-Men arcade game in 1992, which featured six playable X-Men characters: Colossus, Cyclops, Dazzler, Nightcrawler, Storm and Wolverine.

 In 1992, the X-Men teamed with Spider-Man for Spider-Man and the X-Men in Arcade's Revenge, released for the Super NES, Genesis, Game Gear and Game Boy.

-The following years saw the games X-Men: Gamesmaster's Legacy and X-Men: Mojo World released for the Sega Game Gear.
+The following years saw the games X-Men: Gamesmaster's Legacy and X-Men: Mojo World released for the Game Gear.

 The X-Men made a few appearances in Spider-Man 2: Enter Electro.
 Professor X and Rogue run a Danger Room simulation for the player to train in.
 Beast appears in the first level to demonstrate the controller functions to the player.

 In the 1990s, Sega released two X-Men video games for its Genesis; X-Men and X-Men 2: Clone Wars.
 Wolverine starred in a solo game in 1994 for both the Super NES and Genesis titled Wolverine: Adamantium Rage.
 That same year, the X-Men appeared in the X-Men: Mutant Apocalypse game for the Super NES.

-X2: Wolverine's Revenge was a stealth-action game for the sixth generation of video games starring Wolverine as the only playable character.
-It was released on April 14, 2003, produced by Marvel Games, Gene Pool, Activision and was released by 20th Century Fox, on PlayStation 2, GameCube, Xbox, Microsoft Windows and Game Boy Advance.
+X2: Wolverine's Revenge was a stealth-action game released as a tie-in for the film X2, for the sixth generation of video games starring Wolverine as the only playable character.
+It was released on April 14, 2003, produced by Marvel Games, Gene Pool, Activision and was released by 20th Century Fox, on PlayStation 2, GameCube, Xbox, Windows and Game Boy Advance.